w7sst/MorseRunner/Readme.txt

           You will have to send your exchange again (Hit F2).
        5. "R" with their exchange.
           When you get the exchange hit enter to log it.
           Please note that occasionally you will get "NR?" and "AGN" multiple times.
-          Respond with F5 then F2.
-This is a FULL exchange, you will get that "R" (Roger) and the exchange.
-Respond with F3, "TU".
+Respond with F2 until you get that "R" (Roger) and the exchange.

 KEY ASSIGNMENTS
   F1               - Send CQ (sounds like seek you)